 Today we will check how we can use SFDX with Non Scratch Org.
 So I will be sharing step by step guide here:

-- If you have already installed the SFDX cli you need to upgrade it to the latest version.
+- Firstly, If you have already installed the SFDX CLI you need to upgrade it to the latest version.
 So in terminal type sfdx update and update your CLI.

 - Finally we are ready to fetch metadata from Source org.
 So for this right-click on package.xml and select SFDX: Retrieve Source from Org.
 It will take some time based on org metadata.

 - We can verify the code change in our org as well.

-Did you want to add anything or have any question, let me know in comments section.
+Did you want to add anything or have any question, let me know in the comments section.
 Happy programming 🙂